 Although WNV has never occurred in UK, infected migrating passerine birds can carry WNV over long distances and could present a route of incursion to Scotland.
 EPIC scientists have studied the migratory patterns of key wild bird species to assess the risk of the introduction of WNV into Scotland from disease ‘hot spots’ in the Camargue region of France.
 The map below shows the areas that migrating birds most frequently stop, as well as locations of recovered ringed birds (black crosses), key wetland areas - the Camargue, Grande Briere and La Brenne (solid red polygons) and other wetland areas in France (red outlines).

 Analyses by EPIC has demonstrated that given the current locations of outbreaks in the south of France, there is a small risk that the disease would be carried to England by migrating birds.
 If WNV was to expand further into the north of France, the threat to England and to Scotland would increase.
-This work has contributed to the horizon scanning assessment of the risk of WNV introduction ino Scotland.
+This work has contributed to the horizon scanning assessment of the risk of WNV introduction into Scotland.

 In order to assist in monitoring and understanding the global spread of disease, EPIC scientists have curated a database of publicly available genetic sequences of diseases threatening the UK.
 Whole genome, individual genes or variable genomic regions of a virus can be used to infer a set of phylogenetic trees.
-Utilizing knowledge of the natural mutation rate of the virus genome for each replication cycle (molecular clock signal) provides a time scale of incursion.
-These analysis help inform control strategies by identifying routes of infection.
+Utilising knowledge of the natural mutation rate of the virus genome for each replication cycle (molecular clock signal) provides a time scale of incursion.
+These analyses help inform control strategies by identifying routes of infection.

 The map below shows transmission routes of BTV determined by analysis of segment 10 of the virus genome.
 The colour coded transmission routes show related viruses (clades).
 The long range transmissions highlighted occur due to international trade.
 Shorter range transmissions occur through local animal movements and vector spread.
 The mapping of transmission routes highlights the importance of post import testing regimes, such as those which identified BTV in a batch of 10 cattle imported into Scotland from France in 2017.